Hanashi vs Duolingo for Speaking Practice

 Is Hanashi better than Duolingo for speaking Japanese?

 Yes, if your main goal is speaking practice.
-Hanashi is built around conversation reps and speaking confidence, while Duolingo is built around broader language study with speaking as one part of the system.
+Hanashi helps you spend more of your study time answering out loud, while Duolingo is built around broader language study with speaking as one part of the system.

 Does Duolingo actually help with speaking?